top of page

 Play Video

-Guardians Worldwide created a network of fifty women living in and around Maiduguri and Mubi, who had no means of reinsertion into civil society.
-The women currently live in remote villages and Internally Displaced peoples (IDP) camps, because they are not accepted in mainstream society having been abducted or coerced to live with Boko Haram.
-They are being assisted with soap-making workshops, materials, facilities and business enterprise that is allowing them to develop a green cleaning service.
+The fifty women in our collective currently live in remote villages and Internally Displaced peoples (IDP) camps, because they are not accepted in mainstream society having been abducted or coerced to live with Boko Haram fighters in Sambisa Forest.

 bottom of page